renanmakoto/dotSapp/README.md

 <h1 align="center">dotSapp</h1>

-<p align="center">A WhatsApp desktop application I am still developing for personal use.
-Since, the others a build by other people, I built my own for my personal use.</p>
+<p align="center">A WhatsApp desktop application I developed for personal use.
+Since, the others are built by other people, I built my own for my personal use.</p>

 <div align="center">